stronnag/mwptools/docs/manual/docs/mwp_video_player.md

   webcam2: ffmpeg:device?video=0#width=640#height=480#video=h264
 ```

 Each of the above lines refers to the same device (name/index reference), natural or trans-coded video).
-At least in the author's VM, it is necessary to downsize the video-stream to avoid `ffmpeg` overruns.
+At least in the author's VM, it is necessary to downsize the video stream resolution to avoid `ffmpeg` overruns.
+This may not be necessary on a non-virtualised system.

 #### Windows mwp settings to start / stop go2rtc